Garee/gpvm/README.md

-VM
+GPVM
 ==

-VM is a parallel virtual machine implemented on a GPU using OpenCL.
+GPVM is a parallel Gannet virtual machine implementation using OpenCL for GPU execution.

 Obtaining the Source Code
 -------------------------